The professional Occupational Therapy Masters (OT/M) program accepts students once a year for the fall semester of each academic year.

 - GRE within the last 5 years including the quantitative, verbal and analytical writing components.
 A minimum score of 150 on the Verbal and 140 on the Quantitative sections of the Graduate Record Exam (GRE) is recommended.
 A minimum score of 3.5 in the Analytical Writing section is preferred.
 Georgia State University’s code for the GRE is 5251.

 - Three letters of recommendation are required.
-At least one from an OT, one from a professor, and one from a work supervisor, academic advisor, or other health care professional (not family).
+At least one from an OT, one from an academic instructor, and one from a work supervisor, academic advisor, or other health care professional (not family).

 - Documentation of a minimum of 50 hours of work or volunteer experience in at least 2 different delivery systems demonstrating exposure to and understanding of the occupational therapist’s role.

-- Personal essay, no more than 2 pages, succinctly discussing how your academic background and life experiences will contribute to your success in the OT program while enhancing our program and the profession of occupational therapy.
+- Personal Statement, no more than 2 pages, succinctly discussing how your academic background and life experiences will contribute to your success in the OT program while enhancing our program and the profession of occupational therapy.
+This is to be submitted only in OTCAS.

 - A current resume of professional and volunteer experiences.